DeepLearnXMU/Cyclic/README.md

 Neural Simile Recognition with Cyclic Multitask Learning and Local Attention
 =====================================================================

-This codebase contains all scripts except training corpus to reproduce our results in the paper.
+This codebase contains all scripts and training corpus to reproduce our results in the paper.

 ### Installation